Mitch-Pauwels/Azure-Entra-User-Management/README.md

 This lab is organized by real-world service desk tickets (e.g., `SD-1023`), each with its own folder containing:

-- 🖱️ `gui/` — step-by-step Azure Portal screenshots
+- 🖱️ `gui/` — Step-by-step Azure Portal screenshots
 - ⚙️ `powershell/` — PowerShell terminal screenshots
-- 📜 `scripts/` — automation scripts for repeatable tasks
+- 📜 `scripts/` — Automation scripts for repeatable tasks
 - 📝 `tickets/` — Markdown walkthroughs simulating real support tickets

 This structure mirrors how IT documentation is handled in real environments and keeps everything modular and easy to follow.